 Below: 1st photo - Note the small gland on the stalk of the upright leaf.
 2nd photo - Pin Cherry bark has horizontal fissures (lenticels).
 3rd photo - Twigs are reddish brown with buds cluster together.

 Notes: Pin Cherry is not indigenous to the Garden.
 Eloise Butler introduced this tree to the Garden in 1909 when she received some from the Park Board Nursery which had started to grow the species.
 She added another 4 in 1913 from the same source.
 Martha Crone noted it in bloom in 1939 and also listed it on her 1951 Garden Census.
 Ken Avery planted it in 1964 and Susan Wilkins added plants in 2015.
 In North America Pin Cherry ranges across all of the southern Canadian Provinces and the northern states of the U.S. from Montana and Wyoming eastward to the coast, south as far as Tennessee and the North Carolina.
 In Minnesota it has been found in 2/3rd of the counties with the exceptions being mostly in the SW quadrant.

 There are six species of Prunus native to Minnesota: P. americana, American Wild Plum; P. nigra, Canadian Plum (or Cherry); P. pensylvanica, Pin Cherry; P. pumila, Sand Cherry; P. serotina var. serotina, Black Cherry; and P. virginiana var. virginiana, Chokecherry.
 Several introduced species have also been reported.

-Uses: Since the trees do not achieve a large diameter, their use for lumber is non-existant.
+Uses: Since the trees do not achieve a large diameter, their use for lumber is non-existent.
 They can be used for fuel and pulpwood.
 The fruit is sour but edible raw and the pulp can make a fine jelly when mixed with currants or apple to help it jell (Ref. #6).

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.